savancd/tribute-page-Nikola-Tesla/README.md

-# tribute-page-Nikola-Tesla
+# Tribute page Nikola Tesla

-This page/website is created as a tribute page for the coutse on FreeCodeCamp certification project
+### This page/website is created as a tribute for the course on FreeCodeCamp certification project